 Mini Bio (1)

-Gregory Peck was born in La Jolla, California, to Bernice Mary (Ayres) and Gregory Pearl Peck, a chemist and druggist in San Diego.
-He had Irish (from his paternal grandmother) and English ancestry.
+Eldred Gregory Peck was born in La Jolla, California, to Bernice Mary (Ayres) and Gregory Pearl Peck, a chemist and druggist in San Diego.
+He had Irish (from his paternal grandmother), English, and some German, ancestry.
 His parents divorced when he was five years old.
 An only child, he was sent to live with his grandmother.
 He never felt he had a stable childhood.
 His fondest memories are of his grandmother taking him to the movies every week and of his dog, which followed him everywhere.
 He studied pre-med at UC-Berkeley and, while there, got bitten by the acting bug and decided to change the focus of his studies.
 He enrolled in the Neighborhood Playhouse in New York and debuted on Broadway after graduation.
 His debut was in Emlyn Williams' play "The Morning Star" (1942).
 By 1943 he was in Hollywood, where he debuted in the RKO film Days of Glory (1944).